Am I eligible to apply?

 - Weekly one-on-one meetings with a language partner to practice your Persian

-- Participate in a year-long Capstone Program
+- Commitment to a year-long Capstone Program

 If I am a Flagship student, am I eligible for scholarships?